Featured Govt Going Bad Isaiah & Micah Justice

 Isn’t that what we would expect the Devil to oppose – a good person speaking and acting in accord with a good conscience?
 Such people might actually interfere with those who have the power, freedom, and urge to do evil!

-Ancient Micah says the ones with power to do evil do it BECAUSE they have freedom to and choose to.
+Ancient Micah says the ones with power to do evil DO IT BECAUSE they have freedom to and choose to.

 They get up in the morning and do the evil they’ve been thinking about “BECAUSE IT IS IN THEIR POWER”.